NeuroFilter: Activation-Based Guardrails for Privacy-Conscious LLM Agents: Additional Empirical Results

 \subsection{Multi-Turn Privacy Filtering Results}

-In line with the results provided in \Cref{sec:multi_turn_probing_empirical_results}, results for multi-turn probing for the CMPL Scheduling benchmark are provided in \Cref{fig:cmpl_scheduling_cumulative_drift}.
-Note here, similar to CMPL Insurance, that the multi-turn probes achieve perfect probing accuracy after around 6 turns of conversation for all models considered, showing that the {\methodname} multi-turn probes are effective in this scenario as well.
+In line with the results provided in Sec \ref{sec:multi_turn_probing_empirical_results}, results for multi-turn probing for the CMPL Scheduling benchmark are provided in \Cref{fig:cmpl_scheduling_cumulative_drift}.
+Note here, similar to CMPL Insurance, that the multi-turn probes achieve 100\% probing accuracy after 3--5 turns of conversation for all models considered in this setting, showing that the {\methodname} multi-turn probes are effective in this scenario as well.